yannickpulver/toggl-to-float/README.md

 # Toggl 👉 Float
-Handy app to transfer Toggl times to Float.
+Handy desktop app to transfer Toggl times to Float.
+It lets you start toggl timers for the float tasks you have planned this week.

 ## Features